cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 ### Provided

-_Provided_ is a relation existing between a standard, document, hardware, system, component, phase or a process and a role.
+_Provided_ is a relation existing between a standard, document, hardware, system, component, phase, parameter or a process and a role or a component.

 For example, the Supplier **provides** _technical requirements_ to the _Provider_.